SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     incrementInPlace(&i)

+..
+XXX Is there a better, more general, example?
+   This is really fast to jump into in-out so early.

 In the code above,
 even though ``i`` is a global variable, and would normally be accessible from within ``incrementInPlace(_:)``,